 Many phones automatically date-stamp their photos, but some don’t.
 You want your photos date and time-stamped to strengthen their validity as evidence.
 Don’t give the defense any room to challenge them.
 Double-check your settings, then begin.

 Start With The Big Picture

 Start by taking photos of the entire accident scene, including any damaged vehicles, property, and surrounding areas.
 These big-picture photos will help you establish the context of the accident and provide a visual reference for what happened.

 Try to capture the scene from multiple angles and heights to capture the most complete picture you can find.
 Now you want to zoom in on specifics.
 Get photos of details such as:

 - Debris on the ground

-- Skid marks on the road
+- Skid marks on the roadway

-- Vehicle license plates (car accidents)
+- Vehicle license plates

-- The other party’s insurance information (car accidents)
+- The other driver’s insurance information

 Document Your Own Injuries